ValentynaKucheriava/Case-Study/README.md

 |Data Science Manager	         |191279
 |Applied Scientist	                |190264

-#### Question 2: What is the average salary in relation to the company's primary location?
+#### Question 2: What is the average salary and number of jobs in relation to the company's primary location?
 ```
 SELECT company_location ,
 	ROUND (AVG(salary_in_usd),0) AS AverageSalary,